AndrewJBateman/pern-stack-auth/README.md

 ## General info

-* Portfolio created using Angular 7 and Angular CLI.

-* Pages are responsive.
+* Responsive - media sizes for PC and phone-sized screens (max width 400px).

 ## Sections info

-* **Header:** Add logo on left.
-Working nav-bar.
+* **Header:** Working nav-bar.
+Add logo on left.

-* **Home:** Add something interesting
+* **Home:** Empty.
+Add something interesting: star project, photo.., newsfeed,

 * **About:** 2 column layout with mat-cards for photos on left taking 3/12 width and a 9/12 width column for text.
+Add ionicons - see article?

 * **Projects:** Bootstrap card-deck with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.
 Image sized to 16:9 ratio which for width 288px = height 162px.
+Content to be replaced.

+* **Articles:** Bootstrap card-deck with cards to display article data using data-binding from an array of articles based on an Article model.
+Cards are sized so up to 4 will show on a row before wrapping to the next line.
+Image sized to 16:9 ratio which for width 288px = height 162px.
+Content to be replaced.

-* **Skills:** part-done. mdb-cards under headings: Programmer, Engineer (tba: Technical Writer).
+* **Skills:** Part-done. mdb-cards under headings: Programmer, Engineer (tba: Technical Writer).
+Add data-binding.

-* **vitae dropdown: experience:** part-done.
+* **vitae dropdown: experience:** Part-done.
 List using Bootstrap cards.

 * **vitae dropdown: education:** tba.
 List using Bootstrap cards.

 * **vitae dropdown: other:** tba.
 List using Bootstrap cards.

 * **Contact:** Single Boostrap card with links to email, github and linkedin.
+Add photo or background image.

 * **CV Download:** tba